teuton-software/asker/docs/inputs/README.md

 ## Web editor (On development)

 Asker has a web editor to help building our asker input files.
-By now it's only a reader, not writter.
+By now only read, do not write.
 Sorry!
 Still is on development.

 Looks like this: